-- 1. Participation in the Seminar.
-(70%) - 2.
-Three Book Reviews (Glasser, Montgomery, Briscoe) prior to the first day of class, following the instructions in the syllabus.
-(30%) MT520B (letter graded) (Spring 2008) - 1.
-Three Book Reviews (Wright, Newbigin, Van Engen, et al.) following the instructions given in the syllabus.
-(30%) - 2.
+- 1. Four Reading Reports (Montgomery OR Briscoe, Wright, Newbigin, Van Engen, et al.) following the instructions in the syllabus.
+(20%) - 2.
 Supplemental Reading.
 (10%) - 3.
 A summary paragraph for each book of the Bible read, describing the mission of God to the nations as depicted in that book.
 (10%) - 4.
 One 3,500-word (minimum) to 4,500-word (maximum) typed, double-spaced paper tracing a biblical theme of missiological significance through the Old and New Testaments, examining at least 2 and at most 3 passages selected from each Testament.
 The theme will be selected by the student and related to the student's pilgrimage in ministry and to the mission of the people of God touching the nations.
 The paper must show extensive interaction with the books read, should develop the missiological meaning of the theme chosen, and demonstrate the missiological implications for ministry in the student's particular context.
-(50%)
+(60%)